edgedb/edgedb/docs/guides/tutorials/fastapi_gelai_searchbot.rst

     if __name__ == "__main__":
         print(fetch_web_sources("gel database", limit=1)[0][0])

+Feel free to grab this snippet and save it to `app/web.py`, or make your own.

 Good enough for now!
-We need to add two extra dependencies: requests and Beautiful Soup, which is a commonly used HTML parsing library.
-Let's add it by
+We need to add two extra dependencies: `requests` for making HTTP requests, and Beautiful Soup, which is a commonly used HTML parsing library.
+Let's add them by running:
-running:

 .. code-block:: bash
     $ uv add beautifulsoup4 requests